We Asked, You Answered: When Should We Call Something 'Racist'?

 "It strikes me that most of our world, and certainly the United States, is racist in one way or another.
 Should we go through the days just proclaiming 'that's racist' to everything?
 I'd probably be okay with that, but I think there is a lot of power in that word, and that power has value.
 Using it too much may make some people feel too comfortable in their racism."

-Others leaned more towards the importance of normalizing the term.
+Others leaned more toward the importance of normalizing the term.
 Amy Wagoner, in Philadelphia, shared her strategy:

 "We know that racism is all around us and we are all swimming in it.
 I am a teacher and in my school when we are trying to approach these tough conversations, we sometimes say things like 'your racism is showing' which is just a friendlier way of acknowledging that we all have it, because our culture has it so deeply embedded.
 None of us is free of the task of examining our assumptions, many of which turn out to have racist roots."

-Dan Miller in Cantonsville, Md., says we need to be clear about saying what we mean:
+Dan Miller in Catonsville, Md., says we need to be clear about saying what we mean:

 "I am annoyed when I hear the term 'racially charged.'
 It's putting an unnecessary burden on listeners to make us substitute the word 'racist' into the place of 'racially charged,' because what else could that phrase mean?
 Obviously it just means racist.
 So just say that."

-Nehemiah Legiste in Brooklyn, says we also need to be clear about who journalists are serving when they avoid the word:
+Nehemiah Legiste in Brooklyn says we also need to be clear about who journalists are serving when they avoid the word:

 "We are terrified to use the word racist because we think we'll lose white people in that conversation.
 That in and of itself should let us know how we cower to white supremacy.